hexbatch/apple-core/core-docs/step-7-sets/group-set-overview.md

 When making a group set, a new type is made that must have one of its parents be from the standard group set type (it can have other parents).

-Then a token is made from this to create a set, and all the members and admin user tokens are in this set.
+Then an element is made from this to create a set, and all the members and admin user elements are in this set.

-The set token has special events that fire on it when members/admins are added or removed.
-And the token provides standard attributes to describe the group.
+The set element has special events that fire on it when members/admins are added or removed.
+And the element provides standard attributes to describe the group.

 The new type can be parents of other things types related to the group.
-But only one token can be made from this type.
+But only one element can be made from this type.

 Admins of the group have permissions to write the attributes, and add in new attributes, members have ability to read the attributes